Movement and time spent in nature are vital for nurturing wellbeing

 Out walking, Anglesey in Wales, 2017

-Some 9 years on and I’m both delighted and proud that Camping with Style consistently ranks at number 1 in Google and that we’ve attracted support from some superb outdoors and travel brands (see the brands we work with here).
+Some 12 years on, and I’m both delighted and proud that Camping with Style consistently ranks at the top of Google and that the blog has attracted support from some truly superb outdoors and travel brands (see the brands we work with here).

-With my trusty Canon camera at my side, I write about my walks, runs, camping trips, micro-adventures and worldwide travels here on the blog and I hope that I can inspire other people of colour, those living with chronic pain, mental health issues and those simply wanting to live a happier, more authentic and joyful existence to get outside.
+I write about my walks, runs, wellbeing, camping trips, micro-adventures and worldwide travels here on the blog and I hope that I can inspire others, particularly people of colour, those living with chronic pain, mental health issues, single parents and those simply wanting to live a happier, more authentic and joyful existence to get outside.

-There are myriad benefits to discover when we reconnect with Mother Earth and live more of our lives outside.Save
+There are myriad benefits to discover when we reconnect with Mother Earth and live more of our lives outside, I’d be honoured if you chose to join me.